 There are two campfire circles with benches for use by all campers.
 Portable toilets and Zero Waste dumpsters (recycling, compost and landfill) are located in the parking lot.
 For more information regarding Towle Campground, please see our information sheet.

 For photos and site locations, see visit the Towle Campground Photos page.

-Camping reservations must be made by a Palo Alto resident aged 21 or older who is spending the night.
-All Palo Alto residency requirements apply.
-Reservations may be made up to a year in advance, but must be made at least a week in advance.
+Camping reservations must be made by an Adult aged 21 or older who is spending the night.
+Reservations may be made up to a year in advance for Palo Alto residents and 9 months for non-residents, but must be made at least a week in advance.
 Reservations for holidays must be made through one of the community centers, such as Lucie Stern (650-463-4900).
 Same-day reservations are not accepted.
 You can make a reservation using our online system, or by filling out a reservation form.

 - Online – You can make your reservation online by signing into your Enjoy account clicking on the Reservations tab.